-- Abraham Tours – they have some interesting tours, such as Hebron Dual Narrative Tour and Gaza Border Reality Tour.
+- Abraham Tours – they have some interesting tours, such as Hebron Dual Narrative Tour.
 They also have some budget packages for Northern Israel and Jordan.

 - SANDEMANs Tours – Their flagship tour is their Jerusalem “Free” Tour, which is actually tip-based so expect to be asked to pay about 50 ILS.
 It’s usually good, so 50 ILS is worth it.
 They operate walking tours only in Jerusalem and Tel Aviv.

-Besides them, there are also some other guides, which do different tours in Israel.
+Besides them, there are also some other guides who do different tours in Israel.
 I highly recommend Aaron Gertz’s graffiti tours in Tel Aviv and Avital Levin’s D-TLV Pub Crawl.
-And if you’re staying somewhere during Shabbat, I recommend joining a Shabbat dinner at a local’s house.
+And if you’re staying somewhere on Shabbat, I recommend joining a Shabbat dinner at a local’s house.
 Two companies that I know can make it happen are Shabbat of a Lifetime and EatWith.

 Calculate the expected expenses.

 You can find a detailed breakdown of expenses in my post – Israel: All You Need to Know Before You Go.
-In Israel, you can pay for most things with a credit card or debit card, but it is advised to bring some cash for the small amount of places which do not accept credit cards.
+In Israel, you can pay for most things with a credit card or debit card, but it is advised to bring some cash for the few places that do not accept credit cards.

 Pack for your trip.

 I usually pack about two days before my trip.
 It isn’t good, because then you can forget something you wanted to take with you.
-You’re lucky that in Israel it isn’t hard to get whatever you might forget at home, but it might be a bit expensive.
-So… I recommend not to be like me and pack at least a week before your trip.
+You’re lucky that in Israel, it isn’t hard to get whatever you might forget at home, but it might be a bit expensive.
+So… I recommend not being like me and packing at least a week before your trip.

 More things you might want to bring for your trip to Israel:

-- Sunscreen and hat, especially in the summer.
+- Sunscreen and a hat, especially in the summer.